 The termination of the contract must be notified in writing by the party who takes the initiative to the other party.

-Unless the parties or the collective agreement stipulate a longer period, the notice period is equal to 14 working days as from the day after the notification, where the notice is given by the employer.
+Unless the parties or the collective agreement stipulate a longer period, the notice period is equal to 14 working days as from the day after the notification, where the notice is given by the employer to a personnel member of the general classification of jobs.
 This period is increased by seven working days per full year of continuous service, counted from date to date.
+For foremen, the notice period is equal to one month, increased by nine working days per full year of continuous service, counted from date to date.
+For managers, the notice period is equal to three months, increased by 16 working days per full year of continuous service, counted from date to date.

 The notice period to be given by the worker is equal to half the notice period that the employer should have given if he had taken the initiative of termination.
 It may in no case exceed this limit.

 Collective bargaining agreements concluded at sectoral and/or the company level may provide for different notice periods that are more favourable to the workers.

 Parties’ Obligations During the Notice Period